ErikBoesen/gimp-web/content/news/2017-12-XX GIMP 2.9.8 Released/index.md

 * Various fixes were done to PSD format support.
 * Password-protected PDF files can now be imported in GIMP.
 * HGT files can now be imported.
-HGT format is the format for [Digital Elevation Model data by the NASA](https://dds.cr.usgs.gov/srtm/version2_1/Documentation/SRTM_Topo.pdf).
+HGT is the format for [Digital Elevation Model data by the NASA and other space agencies](https://dds.cr.usgs.gov/srtm/version2_1/Documentation/SRTM_Topo.pdf).
-  GIMP now supports both the SRTM-1 and SRTM-3 types which will be imported as grayscale RGB images, on which you will want to map a gradient in order to obtain more visible relief information.
+  GIMP now supports both the SRTM-1 and SRTM-3 types (as far as we know, the only 2 variants) which will be imported as grayscale RGB images.
+  In order to obtain more visible relief information, you will want to map altitudes to colors, for instance with "Gradient Map" filter as we did in the example image below.

 <figure>
 <img src="{filename}images/gimp-2-9-8/GIMP-import-hgt.png" alt='Importing HGT files in GIMP' width='950' height='616'>